gristlabs/grist-help/help/FAQ.md

 1. **New team site.** If you’re looking to create a new team site that does not exist, navigate to your personal site at [docs.getgrist.com](https://docs.getgrist.com/), then open the [user menu](glossary.md#User-Menu) by clicking on the profile icon in the top-right of Grist.
 Click on “Upgrade Plan.”

 2. **Adding account to team site.** You may own or be a member of multiple teams.
 If you have multiple Grist login accounts, you may also add your second account as a team member.
-While in the team site you own, open the user menu and click on Manager Users.
+While in the team site you own, open the user menu and click on Manage Users.

 **Did you know?**

-You can add multiple accounts to Grist.
+You can sign in to Grist with multiple email accounts.
 Open the [user menu](glossary.md#User-Menu) and click on “Add Account.”
 You can now easily switch between all your accounts, and all your teams, from the user menu.

 ### Can I add multiple login accounts to Grist?

 Yes!
-To add multiple account to Grist, open the [user menu](glossary.md#User-Menu) by clicking on the profile icon in the top-right of Grist, then click on “Add Account.”
+To add multiple accounts to Grist, open the [user menu](glossary.md#User-Menu) by clicking on the profile icon in the top-right of Grist, then click on “Add Account.”

 You can now easily switch between all your accounts, and all your teams, from the user menu.

 ### How can I change the email address I use for Grist?

-It is not possible to change your Grist email.
+It is not possible to change the email associated with your Grist account.
+However, it it possible to transfer ownership of documents and team sites between two Grist email accounts that you own.
+This would effectively change your Grist email.
+[Learn how](FAQ.md#how-to-manage-ownership-of-my-team-site).

 It is possible to manage multiple accounts in Grist.
 To add another account, open the [user menu](glossary.md#User-Menu) by clicking on the profile icon in the top-right of Grist, then click on “Add Account.”